openstack-archive/senlin/doc/source/user/nodes.rst

 implementation to treat nodes differently.
 For example, the following command creates a node with a ``master`` role::

-  $ senlin node-create --profile pstack --cluster c1 \
+  $ openstack cluster node create --profile pstack --cluster c1 \
       --role master master_node

 A profile type implementation may check this role value when operating the